Mona Makram-Ebeid

 Mona Makram-Ebeid (منى مكرم عبيد; born 20 March 1943 in Qena) is an Egyptian politician and academic, Professor of Political Science and Political Sociology at the American University of Cairo.

 Life

 From a Coptic Wafdist family prominent in Egyptian politics, Mona Makram-Ebeid was inspired and learnt much from her uncle as a child, the politician Makram Ebeid.
 She was educated at Harvard University, the University of Cairo and the American University of Cairo.

 She joined the Wafd Party in 1983, but from 1990 to 1995 was appointed by President Mubarak as a member of the People's Assembly of Egypt.
 She returned to the Wafd Party, though left that to join Ayman Nour’s El-Ghad Party.
 Rejoining the Wafd Party, she resigned for a third time after the Egyptian revolution of 2011, criticizing the actions of the coalition between the Wafd party and the Muslim Brotherhood.

-Egyptian Senator and former member of Parliament.
-She is an Advisor to the UN High Representative for the Alliance of Civilizations, Miguel Ángel Moratinos, and is a Distinguished Lecturer in the Political Science Department at the American University in Cairo.
-She has been a member of the National Council for Human Rights since 2012 and an Advisor to the Minister of Labour and Immigration responsible for Egyptians abroad since 2011.
-She was a member of the World Bank’s Council of Advisors for the Middle East & North Africa Region.
-She was an Advisor to the Supreme Council of the Armed Forces in 2012 and served on the Committee for Policy Development (UN, 2001-2004).
-She was awarded a fellowship at MIT in 2016.
-She is a graduate of Harvard University.
-She is a prolific writer in English, French and Arabic.
-She is an Officier de la Légion d’honneur.
+She and two other Wafd members, Alaa Abdel Monem and Mostafa al-Guindi, left the Democratic Alliance for Egypt and joined the Egyptian Bloc.